orstavik/JoiComponents/book/chapter5/Discussion_HTML_composition.md

 the more likely their slots will be chained with others.

 6. Use the `flattenedChildren(el)` function to access the "actual" list of an element.
-Use SlotchangeMixin or ChildrenChangedMixin to observe changes of assignable nodes and slots.
+Use StaticSlotchangeMixin or SlotchangeMixin to observe changes of assignable nodes and slots.

 7. When you have chained `<slot>`s, try to manipulate the DOM at the top most level.